 4.1.
 The Accounts and Audit (England) Regulations 2015 contain a requirement that an Annual Governance Statement, prepared in accordance with proper practices in relation to internal control, must be approved by the relevant body and must accompany the Statement of Accounts.
-The Annual Governance Statement is on today's agenda at item 8.
-After consideration at this meeting, it will be presented to the Broads Authority on 23 July 2021 and made available on the website.
+The Annual Governance Statement was